igicerovsky/elisa-report/README.md

 ## HAMILTON

-To export data in **TXT** format run the SoftMax Pro softare, and open given analysis.
-Then from the main menu choose 'Export' and select the 'Export to XML XLS TXT' option.
+To export data in **TXT** format run the *SoftMax Pro* softare, and open given analysis.
+From the main menu choose 'Export' and select the `Export to XML XLS TXT` option.

 ![softmax_menu](media\softmax_menu.png)